Grace's Story (mid2000s)

 (This is all speculation on my part, of course;

-when you were older, is what my aunt told me.
-She lost touch with him.
+you were older, is what my aunt told me.
+She lost touch

 that chubby baby leg in the corner?